nevendyulgerov/initialzr-app/README.md

 This application comes packed with two javascript libraries:

- - `ammo` - provides general-purpose utility belt for building front-end applications
+ - `ammo` - provides general-purpose utility belt for building front-end applications.
+This is a base lib (base libs can be used by other libs).
+It resides in appDir/assets/js/libs/_base/ammo
- - `router` - provides a light-weight hash-based router, utilizing the window.location API
+ - `router` - provides a light-weight, hash-based router via the window.location API.
+This lib resides in appDir/assets/js/libs